vorble/platform/REFERENCE.md

 ## Environment

-The following environment variables are determined by platform tools when it runs and are available for use by custom loadouts:
+The following environment variables are determined by Platform when it runs and are available for use by custom loadouts:

 * `CPU_VENDOR` - The CPU vendor.
 Values are `intel` or `amd`.
 * `DISTRO` - The operating system distribution.
 For Linux, this is the name of the Linux distribution, e.g. `Debian`.
 Possible values are: `CentOS`, `Debian`, `Fedora`, `OpenBSD`.